-The manual covers the following 3 models of SDG2000X Series Function/Arbitrary Waveform Generators: SDG2042X, SDG2082X and SDG2122X.
+The manual covers the following 2 models of SDG1000X Series Function/Arbitrary Waveform Generators: SDG1032X and SDG1062X.

-SIGLENT's SDG2000X is a series of dual-channel function/arbitrary waveform generators with specifications of up to 120MHz maximum bandwidth, 1.2GSa/s sampling rate and 16-bit vertical resolution.
-The proprietary TrueArb & EasyPulse techniques help to solve the weaknesses inherent in traditional DDS generators when generating arbitrary, square and pulse waveforms.
-Using these techniques the SDG2000X provides users with a variety of high fidelity, low jitter signals in order to meet the growing requirements for a multitude of complex applications.
+SIGLENT's SDG1000X is a series of dual-channel function/arbitrary waveform generators with specifications of up to 60MHz maximum bandwidth, 150MSa/s sampling rate and 14-bit vertical resolution.
+The proprietary EasyPulse technology helps to solve the weaknesses inherent in traditional DDS generators when generating pulse waveforms, and the special square wave generator is capable of generating square waveforms with up to 60MHz frequency and low jitter.
+With these advantages, the SDG1000X can provide users with a variety of high fidelity and low jitter signals and can meet the growing requirements of complex and extensive applications.